DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   There is no backward compatibility planned from release 2.2.
   All binaries will need to be rebuilt from release 2.2.

+* ABI changes are planned for struct rte_intr_handle, struct rte_eth_conf and struct eth_dev_ops to support interrupt mode feature from release 2.1.
+  Those changes may be enabled in the release 2.1 with CONFIG_RTE_NEXT_ABI.

 * The EAL function rte_eal_pci_close_one is deprecated because renamed to rte_eal_pci_detach.